BobbyAxelrods/deltaprogramcsv/readme.md

 ## Setup
 1. Ensure delta files follow as per folder naming convention (DD_MM_YYYY) for today date and yesterday date.
 Make sure to store csv in each folder .
 When automating file save, ensure to create a new folder with above naming convention and save each files in it.
-> Check in `main.py` if csv got any changes on first column nanme as it would affect changes tracking in line 14 where key = "INDICATOR" Change indicator to new first column name
+> Check in `main.py` if csv got any changes on first column nanme as it would affect changes tracking in line 14 where key = "col1" Change col1 to new first column name
 2. Run the program when both file are in respective folder .
 3. Running the program process: -
 > In terminal,